 Common majors or minors that complement this major

-Possible combinations could include Cultural Communication, Communication Studies, Computer Science, Conflict Analysis and Intervention, Criminal Justice, Economics, Environmental Management, Environmental Studies, Family Studies, Gerontology, Health Communication, Human Science, Humanitarian Affairs, Modern Foreign Language, Nonprofit Studies, Political Communication, Political Science, Philosophy, Religion, Public Policy & Administration, Substance Abuse Intervention, Sociology, Women's Studies, or Writing, Rhetoric and Technical Communication.
+Possible combinations could include Asian Studies, Cultural Communication, Communication Studies, Computer Science, Conflict Analysis and Intervention, Criminal Justice, Economics, Environmental Management, Environmental Studies, Family Studies, Gerontology, Health Communication, Human Science, Humanitarian Affairs, Modern Foreign Language, Law Enforcement Spanish, Nonprofit Studies, Political Communication, Political Science, Philosophy, Religion, Public Policy & Administration, Russian Studies, Statistics, Substance Abuse Intervention, Sociology, Women's Studies, or Writing, Rhetoric and Technical Communication.

 Students who are invested in helping others, possess good analytical and communication skills and interested in both local and global issues are most attracted to this major.